Finnish contracting practice in a nutshell

-Specific performance can be enforced in court, i.e. the other party can claim actual fulfilment of the contract instead of only financial damages.
-This includes, for example, the right to enforce non-competition commitments by court injunction.
+Specific performance can be enforced in court, i.e., the other party can claim actual fulfilment of the contract and is not limited to demanding financial compensation.
+For example, non-competition commitments can be enforced by court injunction.

 In the absence of appropriate limitation clauses, damages for negligent breach of contract generally cover full compensation of all damages that can be shown to have been caused by the breach, including consequential damages such as loss of production.